dhaneshbb/insightfulpy/README.md

 # insightfulpy

 **insightfulpy** is a comprehensive Python package designed to simplify Exploratory Data Analysis (EDA) workflows.
-It provides powerful utilities for analyzing both numerical and categorical data, detecting outliers, handling missing values, and generating insightful visualizations. insightfulpy avilable on [pypi](https://pypi.org/project/insightfulpy/)
+It provides powerful utilities for analyzing both numerical and categorical data, detecting outliers, handling missing values, and generating insightful visualizations and also see...[gallery](gallery.md). insightfulpy avilable on [pypi](https://pypi.org/project/insightfulpy/)

 ---